Overcliff Undercliff Track in Wentworth Falls

 Den Fenella Lookout

 To get there, follow the 200m walking trail along the creek, which leads to that lookout.
-It’s pretty steep though, with several staircases to help you navigate this interesting rainforest trail.
+It’s a bit steep, with several staircases to help you navigate this short rainforest trail.

 Breakfast Point Lookout